devAlq/reading-yaml-efficiently-project/README.md

 ### Parsing project
 #### Problem
-You're required to print the `tokenizer` content, but the output should be as follows:
+You're required to print the `tokenizer` content, but the output should be as the following:
 ```
 key:name
 value:ProjectOne
-key:version
-value:1
 ```

 #### Implementation